 As part of our Name Origins series of articles, this page intends to try and explain the names of the characters in Sailor Moon.
-Like many other fiction authors, Naoko Takeuchi seems to strive to put some meaning or pun into the names of her characters, though some names are less clear than others.
+Like many other fiction authors, Naoko Takeuchi and the writers behind the original anime seemed to strive to put some meaning or pun into the names of their characters, though some names are less clear than others.

 The following has not been confirmed by Naoko Takeuchi or anyone officially connected to the Sailor Moon series and are speculation based on evidence and knowledge of the Japanese language.
 Take the following with a grain of salt as it may or may not have been the intention of the original creator.